 - Sarah Scrivens is a Women’s Studies major, as a Junior at Duke University, minoring in Religion and African & African American Studies.

-- Max Seunik is a Senior at UNC-Chapel Hill, pursing degrees in Public Health Policy & Management, Global Studies, while minoring in Middle Eastern & Islamic Studies.
+- Max Seunik is a Junior at UNC-Chapel Hill, pursing degrees in Public Health Policy & Management, Global Studies, while minoring in Middle Eastern & Islamic Studies.
+ResearchTopic: U.N.
+Post-2015 Agenda – Resources for Gender Equality

 - Amy Watson, is majoring in Sociology and minoring in Social & Economic Justice, as a Junior at UNC-Chapel Hill.

-In the next four months, WomenNC’s 2014 Fellows will formulate their fellowship topic as it pertains to the 58th CSW Theme (Millennium Development Goals) and in conjunction with an issue challenging women in North Carolina.
-Their intensive research includes partnering with regional North Carolina organizations exhibiting best-practice efforts, and will culminate in a local-to-global panel presentation at the United Nations’ 2014 Commission on the Status of Women Conference in New York.
+From October through January, WomenNC’s 2014 Fellows formulate their fellowship topic as it pertains to the 58th CSW Theme (Millennium Development Goals) and in conjunction with an issues challenging women in North Carolina.
+Their intensive research includes partnering with regional North Carolina organizations exhibiting best-practice efforts, and will culminate in a local-to-global panel presentation at the United Nations’ 2014 Commission on the Status of Women (CSW) Conference in New York.

-Click on WomenNC 2013 Student Fellowship Bios & stay tuned for upcoming details regarding research topics, and upcoming presentation forums.
+Click on WomenNC 2014 Student Fellowship Bios & stay tuned for postings of Fellows’ research papers, PowerPoints and Reflections from the United Nations.

-SAVE-the-DATE : Evening of Thursday, February 20, 2014, when WomenNC’s 2014 Fellows will share their findings with the North Carolina community at the Institute for Emerging Issues, located in the Hunt Library at NC State University Centennial Campus, Raleigh, North Carolina.
-More details to follow!
+Click on our February 20th Event Page for details describing the stimulating evening held Thursday, February 20, 2014, when WomenNC’s 2014 Fellows shared their research findings with over 190 North Carolina community members at the Institute for Emerging Issues, located in the new James Hunt, Jr. Library at NC State University Centennial Campus, Raleigh, North Carolina.